Rapid Staff Hiring Frequently Asked Questions (FAQ)

 What is Rapid Hiring for Correctional Officer 1 (CO1)?

-In response to COVID-19's expected affects to the Department of Corrections’ staffing levels over the coming months, the department is implementing an expedited hiring and training process for ‘Limited Scope Correctional Officer 1 (CO1)’ positions.
+The department is implementing an expedited hiring and training process for ‘Limited Scope Correctional Officer 1 (CO1)’ positions.
 The first step to becoming a Correctional Officer is to apply online!
 Search for current opportunities with the job title of 'Correctional Officer 1, Limited Scope'.

 What is the rapid hiring process and how quickly can I start?